A Rewriting System for the Assessment of XACML Policies Relationship: Prototype and Experimental Evaluation

 \subsubsection{Preprocessing time}

 We evaluate here the time required to rewrite a policy as a term in a boolean ring for a pair of policies.
-The average number of parameters (resource, action et subject) varies between 20 et 100 for each policy and the number of rules varies between 8 and 32.
-The preprocessing time is linear with respect to the number of rules and parameters.
+The average number of parameters (resource, action and subject) varies between 20 and 100 for each policy and the number of rules varies between 8 and 32.
+The preprocessing time is linear with respect to the number of rules and parameters as depicted in Figure \ref{PreprocessingTime}.
 More precisely, if each policy has 32 rules and 100 parameters, the preprocessing time is 90\% the global response time.
-Hence, the global similarity response time is dominated by the preprocessing module.
+Hence, the global relationship response time is dominated by the preprocessing module.